levelKro/piNASBox/readme.md

 ls /sys/bus/w1/devices
 ```

-If you see a item beginning with "28-", the sensor is corectly installed.
+If you see a item beginning with "28-", the sensor is correctly installed.

 ### *Real Time CLock (RTC) module*

-I suggest to instal a RTC module with you project, because you can use the drive on network without Internet connection.
+I suggest to install a RTC module with you project, because you can use the drive on network without Internet connection.

 See on Internet for a tutorial to how setup a RTC on Rasberry Pi.